moustakas/desi-photometry/README.md

-In fuji, there are five *targetphot* catalogs, one for each [survey](https://data.desi.lbl.gov/doc/organization) in the EDR, as well as a simple stack of all five catalogs.
+In fuji, there are five *targetphot* catalogs, one for each [survey](https://data.desi.lbl.gov/doc/organization) in the EDR, as well as a simple stack of all five catalogs:

 | File Name    | File Size | Number of Targets | Notes |
 |--------------|:-----:|:-----------:|-----------|